raymondlo84/openvino-notebooks/onnx_inference_convert/README.md

 # ONNX/PyTorch/OpenVINO notebook installation instructions

 Note that this is a Work-in-progress demo!
 Tested on Windows and Linux with Python 3.7.

+Python 3.8 is not supported on Linux.
 See the [OpenVINO PIP installation guide](https://github.com/openvinotoolkit/openvino/blob/releases/2021/3/docs/install_guides/pypi-openvino-dev.md) for supported Python versions and operationg systems.

 All required Python packages are installed in the notebook.
 It is highly recommended to make a virtual environment to run this notebook.
 The steps below explain how to create a virtual environment with Jupyter Lab.